brahinets/brahinets/README.md

+## Howdy, mates 👋🏼!

-## Howdy, mates!
-I'm _Yaroslav_, Team Leader at [SPD Group](https://spd.group/author/y-brahinets/) and Oracle Certified Java Developer.
-Practising and improving my skills in Identity and Access management along with Application Security within the [PitchBook platform](https://pitchbook.com) product.
+I'm _Yaroslav_ - Team Leader at [SPD Group](https://spd.group/author/y-brahinets/) and Oracle Certified Java Developer.
+Coding with a passion since 2014

+Practising and improving my skills in _Identity and Access Management_ along with *Application Security* on [PitchBook](https://pitchbook.com) product

 ## About me
 - 🇺🇦 I am from Ukraine
-- 🌱 I’m currently mentoring on [GeekHub](https://geekhub.ck.ua) IT platform
+- 🌱 Currently mentoring on [GeekHub](https://geekhub.ck.ua) IT platform.
+Fifth season in a row
 - 👯 I’m looking to collaborate on traveling, see [my Instagram](https://www.instagram.com/takeshi.1/)
 - 📫 Reach me there: [y.brahinets@gmail.com](mailto:y.brahinets@gmail.com)